Auddity/Stat-Tracker-App/README.md

 ## Current Status
 #### Newest updates
+- Fetch stored players and add to DOM on page load

 - Converted TeeBox from text to option

 - Populated Yardage, Handicap, & Par from `json`